-Nazi anti-Semitism was an intense form of the ‘Jew hatred’ that infected German politics in the 1800s.
-Many nationalist politicians and pundits, particularly who supported the unification of Europe’s German-speaking states, were exponents of anti-Jewish conspiracy theories.
-One was Wilhelm Marr, a nationalist writer who coined the term “anti-Semitism”.
+Nazi anti-Semitism was an intense form of the ‘Jew-hatred’ that infected German politics in the 1800s.
+Many nationalist politicians and pundits, particularly those who supported the unification of Europe’s German-speaking states, were exponents of anti-Jewish conspiracy theories.
+One was Wilhelm Marr, a nationalist writer who is credited with coining the term “anti-Semitism”.
 Marr was not the first German anti-Semite but he was certainly one of the most vocal.
-In an 1879 pamphlet he claimed the newly-formed German state was at war with Jews living in its borders – and that one would not survive unless the other was destroyed.
-Other pamphleteers repeated similar tales of a mysterious Jewish conspiracy to sabotage the new nation.
-Jews served as a ready-made scapegoat for these ultra-nationalists.
+In a 1879 pamphlet, he claimed the newly-formed German state was at war with Jews living within its borders – and that one would not survive unless the other was destroyed.
+Other pamphleteers shared Marr’s beliefs, repeating stories of a mysterious Jewish conspiracy to sabotage the new nation.
+German-Jews served as a ready-made scapegoat for these ultra-nationalists.
 Almost any political failure could be attributed to the ‘international Jew’ and his unseen interference, despite a lack of evidence.

-Anti-Semitic conspiracies persisted in Germany during and after World War I. Jews were regularly blamed for sabotaging the war effort – even though more than 100,000 of them had fought in the German military.
-The infamous Dolchstosslegende (‘stab in the back legend’) provided another avenue for anti-Semitism, as nationalists and military veterans claimed the November 1918 surrender had been engineered by socialists and Jews.
-This scapegoatism continued to flourish during the desperate 1920s.
+Anti-Semitic conspiracies persisted in Germany during and after World War I. Jews were regularly blamed for sabotaging the war effort – despite the fact that more than 100,000 Jews served in the German military during the conflict.
+The infamous Dolchstosslegende (or ‘stab in the back legend’) provided another avenue for anti-Semitism, nationalists and military veterans claiming that Germany’s surrender to the Allies in November 1918 was engineered by socialists and Jews within the government.
+This anti-Jewish scapegoatism continued to fester during the desperate 1920s.
 Most right-wing political groups of the Weimar era, such as the German National People’s Party (DNVP), harboured at least a small quota of anti-Semites or anti-Semitic ideas.
-For the most part, these groups kept their anti-Semitism in check by restraining and sometimes expelling the loudest and most vociferous ‘Jew haters’.
+For the most part, these groups kept their anti-Semitism in check.
+The DNVP, for example, restrained or expelled several of its most vociferous ‘Jew haters’.

 There were, however, more radical parties where anti-Semitism was tolerated.
 One was the Nationalsozialistische Deutsche Arbeiterpartei (NSDAP, or National Socialist German Workers’ Party – better known to history as the Nazi Party).
 The NSDAP sprung from humble beginnings, formed in 1919 as the Deutsche Arbeitpartei (DAP, or German Workers’ Party).
 Its founding members were insignificant men who all intense nationalists who accepted the Dolchstosselegend and other conspiracy theories, some of them with anti-Semitism at their core.
 The DAP’s few dozen members met each week to swill beer and curse the same targets: the new Weimar government, the Versailles treaty, other European nations and the alleged political, financial and cultural influence of Jews in Germany.